ZuydUniversity/domoticz-env/README.md

 ## Start vagrant
 Start vagrant from the project folder with the command 'vagrant up'.
 By starting the vagrant instance a new virtual machine will be created, that will be accessible on [http://192.168.78.21:8080].
-Please check the [vagrant CLI manual](https://www.vagrantup.com/docs/cli/) for more options, such ass vagrant ssh.
+Please check the [vagrant CLI manual](https://www.vagrantup.com/docs/cli/) for more options, such ass vagrant destroy and vagrant ssh.

 ```
 vagrant up

+vagrant destroy
 vagrant ssh
 ```